Back to blog

 At Progevita we approach longevity from an integrative model.
 This means we do not dismiss pharmacological interventions when evidence supports them, but we also do not use them as shortcuts.

-Our programs (Optimization, Inflammaging, Detox Reset, Women's Vital Path, and Leadership Path) combine advanced diagnostics — epigenetic clocks, bioimpedance, indirect calorimetry, VO₂max assessment, inflammatory markers — with medical treatments and a 12-month lifestyle plan.
+Our Optimization Program and Inflammaging Program combine advanced diagnostics — epigenetic clocks, bioimpedance, indirect calorimetry, VO₂max assessment, inflammatory markers, glucose and insulin markers — with medical review and a 12-month lifestyle plan.
 Metformin may have a place when the patient's metabolic profile justifies it, but never as a substitute for fundamentals: exercise, nutrition, sleep, and stress management.

-If you want to explore whether your metabolic profile justifies considering metformin as part of a longevity plan, you can schedule an assessment with our medical team.
+If you want to explore whether your metabolic profile justifies considering metformin as part of a longevity plan, compare our longevity programs, review available diagnostics and treatments, or schedule an assessment with our medical team.

 Frequently asked questions